-San Jose, CA—A former Air Force radar station near Silicon Valley has long been abandoned, but remains a health hazard because of high levels of asbestos
+San Jose, CA—A former Air Force radar station near Silicon Valley has long been abandoned, but remains a health hazard because of high levels of asbestos contamination there.

 Eighty-eight buildings at the former Almaden Air Force Station, where Air Force crew members and their families worked and lived are contaminated not only with asbestos but also with lead paint.
 The Army Corps of Engineers has also been testing the soil onsite for contamination, and is willing to take responsibility for cleaning up any contaminated soil.